fhonsiah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1.A script that the effective username of the current user use the command # whoami
-2. A script that prints all the groups the current user is part of. use the command # id -G
+2. A script that prints all the groups the current user is part of. use the command # groups